 Why our products are not open source

-Every once a while we receive enquiry asking about our products, is source code for it available as open source.
+Every once a while we receive inquiry asking about our products, is source code for it available as open source.
 It is not, and here is why.

-If you look at open source projects, you can see that they almost never compose core business of their creators.
+If you look at open-source projects, you can see that they almost never compose the core business of their creators.
 If it is created by individual developers, it might be to showcase their skills for potential employers, or hobby project.
 Very often companies sponsor or moreover are main contributors to the project.
-In these cases it is never core business of that company, instead that company is a main user of that project.
+In these cases it is never the core business of that company, instead, that company is the main user of that project.
 Making the project open source brings multiple benefits for such a company:

-- Using open source project makes easier for third parties to use services provided by the company as its core business.
+- Using open-source project makes it easier for third parties to use services provided by the company as its core business.
 So at the end cost of open source development is transferred to those end customers of core business services and products anyway.

 Here are some examples:

-- Microsoft is strong supporter and now main contributor of .NET OPC UA SDK (https://github.com/OPCFoundation/UA-.NETStandard).
+- Microsoft is a strong supporter and now the main contributor to .NET OPC UA SDK (https://github.com/OPCFoundation/UA-.NETStandard).
 Why?
-Because it makes easy for customers who is used to use Microsoft stack to collect industrial control data and push it to Microsoft Azure, which is its core business.
+Because it makes it easy for customers who are used to use Microsoft stack to collect industrial control data and push it to Microsoft Azure, which is its core business.

-- Amazon is main contributor of the SDK for connecting to AWS IoT from a device using embedded C (https://github.com/aws/aws-iot-device-sdk-embedded-C ).
-Significant portion of this project is MQTT client functionality, so it can be used as a generic MQTT client library too.
-Although development of such MQTT client libraries is not what Amazon’s business is, they are main contributor and made is open source, to pave the way for customers to use core business – AWS IoT platform.
+- Amazon is the main contributor to the SDK for connecting to AWS IoT from a device using embedded C (https://github.com/aws/aws-iot-device-sdk-embedded-C ).
+A significant portion of this project is MQTT client functionality, so it can be used as a generic MQTT client library too.
+Although the development of such MQTT client libraries is not what Amazon’s business is, they are the main contributors and made is open source, to pave the way for customers to use core business – AWS IoT platform.

-One-Way Automation’s core business is development of OPC UA software for customers, including ogamma Visual Logger for OPC.
+One-Way Automation’s core business is the development of OPC UA software for customers, including ogamma Visual Logger for OPC.
 We are not users of our products and they are not just hobby projects.
-For that reason our products are not open source.
-We need financial support in form of revenue from selling licenses in order to continue development and support of those products.
+For that reason, our products are not open source.
+We need financial support in the form of revenue from selling licenses in order to continue the development and support of those products.